Aehrlich98/IxD2024_HandwritingPP/README.md

 On macOS tesseract can be installed via Mac Ports or Home Brew.
 For Windows supported installers exist.
 See the [official repository](https://github.com/tesseract-ocr/tesseract) and [documentation](https://tesseract-ocr.github.io/tessdoc/Installation.html).

-After installation copy the contents of the _'/decoding/tessdata'_ folder from here to the one of your Tesseract installation.
+After installation copy the contents of the _'/decoding/morseocr'_ folder from here to the _'tessdata'_ folder of your Tesseract installation.<br/>
 On Debian based systems this folder can usually be found under `/usr/share/tesseract-ocr/X.XX/tessdata`, where X.XX is the version number installed.<br/>
 On Windows it might be under `%USERPROFILE%\AppData\Local\Programs\Tesseract-OCR\tessdata`, if installed locally.<br/>
 Under MacOS the directory might differ depending on your isntallation method, find it using e.g. `brew list tesseract`, if installed via Home Brew.